parallelepipede/data_tc15/README.md

 # data_tc15
-Python module to work on public datasets with graph edit distance
+Python module to work on public datasets with graph edit distance.